 When did Parish, Textor and co become the owners of Crystal Palace?

 Crystal Palace recognise five individuals as owners holding a significant interest in the control of the Premier League team.
-The Eagles list their owners as Steve Parish, Josh Harris, David Blitzer, Robert Franco and John Textor.
+The Eagles list their owners as Steve Parish, Josh Harris, David Blitzer, Robert Franco and Woody Johnson.
 Each individual named on the club’s website has a varying share in the club.

-Textor is understood to own more than 40% of the shares in Crystal Palace, making the American the Eagles’ majority owner.
-Although his stake is controlled through Eagle Football, which boasts further investors.
+Johnson is understood to own 43% of the shares in Crystal Palace, making the American the Eagles’ majority owner.
 Parish, Harris, Blitzer and Franco own their shares in the south London natives individually.

 Harris and Blitzer are both the second-largest shareholders in Crystal Palace as the pair each control stakes of 18%.
 While Parish has retained a shareholding of slightly over 10% since his CPFC 2010 – initially alongside Martin Long, Stephen Browett and Jeremy Hosking – rescued the Eagles in 2010.